ReggieScript/100-days-of-python/README.md

 ## Day 71 - DATA SCIENCE - College Majors Vs Salaries (23/07/23)
 Small size of data, but it's always good to remember pandas' basics.

+## Day 72 - DATA SCIENCE - Programming languages popularity in StackOverflow(24/07/23)
+Finally learned how to use pivot tables after many years of suffering, rolling is also a very useful tool for identifying trends!!!
+It's always good to remember how to use matplotlib.

 # Notes

 * Bugs in the trivia game make it so that you can click the buttons and increase your score.
 Have to fix.